Custom Pest Control

 They're Back!

-We have been experiencing an increase in Carpenter Ant calls as of late.
 These tiny pests start popping up in our region usually at the end of March through April when warmer temperatures [50 degrees +] are inviting their return.

 The following information will help you identify the ant, signs of its activity, and steps you can take to prevent them.